Poach an Egg Poaching an Egg vs Using Vash Clingfilm vs Dishes that include Poached Eggs

 - ¼ cup chopped capers (optional)

-- 1-4 tsp. harissa or other hot chile sauce (optional)
+- 1-4 tsp. harissa or other hot chili sauce (optional)

 - 1 tsp. freshly ground cumin (optional)